DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 ### INTRODUCTION & FIRST WORDS<a name="intro"></a>

-Due to its reduced size (regardling its big brother, the _6OP-DX_ module), the _6OP-DX Kompakt_ module doesn't permit to do sound design, so voices cannot be edited.
-However, **MONOPHONIC** state (per voice) may be toggled on or off, and modulation matrix can be edited for any voice (including copy/paste feature between voices).
+Due to its reduced size (regardling its big brother, the _6OP-DX_ module), the _6OP-DX Kompakt_ module doesn't permit to do sound design on DX7 operators/LFO/pitch envelope/transpose/feedback, so the DX7 voice parameters cannot be edited.
+However, **MONOPHONIC** state may be toggled on or off, and modulation matrix can be edited, for any voice.
+A modulation matrix can be copied/pasted between voices.

-The best way is to open **.6opsynth** file (full synthesizer file), made by _6OP-DX_ module (who permit to edit DX7 parameters per voice), even if _6OP-DX Kompakt_ module is able to save to any proprietary format, too.
+The best way is to open **.6opsynth** file (full synthesizer file), made by _6OP-DX_ module (who permit to edit DX7 parameters for any voice), even if _6OP-DX Kompakt_ module is able to save to any proprietary format (full synthesizer, 32-voice cartridge, or single-voice file).

 However, depending your needs, you'll can open a partial (cartridge-based) **.6opcart** file (this load the file in the currently selected bank, for 32 voices, including "extensions"), a single-voice **.6opvoice** file (this load the file in the currently selected bank, selected voices, including "extensions"), or import a DX7 SysEx file made by a real DX7 synthesizer, or compatible software (but without featured "extensions", such operator ON/OFF states and modulation matrices).

 You'll can consider:
-- 6OP-DX (the huge module) either as voice synthesizer **AND** as DX7 voice (sound) editor.
+- 6OP-DX (the huge module) either as voice synthesizer **AND** as full DX7 voice (sound) editor.
 - 6OP-DX Kompakt, for final productions in your racks (mainly to save space in your racks).

 :information_source: Both _6OP-DX_ and _6OP-DX Kompakt_ modules are capable to create/edit the modulation matrix (for each voice), save/load single-voice **.6opvoice** files, save/load 32-voice cartridge **.6opcart** files, and save/load full synthesizer **.6opsynth** files.
-However, the Kompakt can't edit DX7 synth parameters, and can't export to DX7 SysEx file, otherwise they're no more differences between each other!
+However, the _6OP-DX Kompakt_ module cannot edit DX7 synthesizer parameters, and cannot export them to DX7 SysEx file, otherwise, they're no more signifiant differences between each other!

 ---